 These numbers might seem ridiculous to you, which leads us nicely to our next point:

 Your money can make money

-Going back to the example earlier – if you opened a Wealthify pension at 21 with the aim of retiring at 67 with £420,000 in the bank then you’d only need to pay in £210 a month – that’s £550 less than if your money is doing nothing at all.
+Going back to the example earlier – if you opened a Wealthify pension at 21 with the aim of retiring at 67 with £420,000 in the bank, then you’d only need to pay in £265 a month.

 A 25% top up on your money